 What if you live near a river or watercourse?

-If you own land or property alongside a river or other watercourse, visit the Environment Agency website and download the Living on the Edge booklet.
+If you own land or property alongside a river or other watercourse, you may be classed as a 'riparian owner'.

 What to do if you are flooded